Promo code SPRING2022 will be automatically applied at checkout!

 a woman measuring her waist

-There are many factors that come into consideration when it comes to body weight and metabolism.
-If you are gaining weight and don’t know why, consult with your doctor or qualified health professional.
+There are many factors to consider when it comes to body weight and metabolism.
+If you are gaining weight and don’t know why, consult with your doctor or a qualified health professional.

-Here are five tips that you can try using to combat unwanted weight gain.
+Here are five tips you can use to combat unwanted weight gain.

 5 Tips for Dealing with Stress-Related Weight Gain

-Everyone’s experience with stress and weight gain is unique and it’s important to listen to your body and find what works best for you.
-Here are some stress management tips for dealing with stress-related weight gain.
+Everyone’s experience with stress and weight gain is unique, and it’s important to listen to your body and find what works best for you.
+Here are some stress management tips to help you deal with stress-related weight gain.

 a woman meditating in workout clothes